Four die, more than 100 hurt in thunderstorm in Poland's Tatra mountains

 A fifth person was killed by the storm in the West Tatras in neighbouring Slovakia, mountain rescue services reported.

-Lightning hit a group of tourists on Giewont, a 1,894-meter mountain in Poland, after a sunny morning turned stormy, according to witnesses quoted on private broadcaster TVN24.
+Lightning hit a group of tourists on Giewont, a 1,894-metre mountain in Poland, after a sunny morning turned stormy, according to witnesses quoted on private broadcaster TVN24.

-Tourists climbing Giewont often aim to end their trip at the summit, where a 15-meter iron cross was installed in 1901.
+Tourists climbing Giewont often aim to end their trip at the summit, where a 15-metre iron cross was installed in 1901.
 The cross is believed to attract lightning.

 “Nobody expected such a sudden storm to break out and from our human point of view it was something which was impossible to predict,” said Morawiecki after a meeting of an emergency council in the southern town of Zakopane.